meshcat-dev/meshcat-python/Readme.rst

 		]
 	}

+A single message can consist of any number of commands of any type and in any order.

 The format of the ``object`` field is exactly the built-in JSON serialization format from three.js (note that we use the JSON structure, but actually use msgpack for the encoding due to its much better performance).
-For examples of the JSON structure, see the `three.js wiki`_.
+For examples of the JSON structure, see the three.js wiki_ .

 The format of the ``matrix`` in a ``set_transform`` command is a column-major homogeneous transformation matrix.